 - Joining a support group.
 Chronic pain can be isolating.
 Support groups are a good way to share information and increase social contact.
-Online forums, such as those on Spine-health.com, offer 24-hour-a-day access to encouragement and suggestions from others in a similar situation.
+Spine-health’s Back and Neck Pain Support Group offers 24-hour-a-day access to encouragement and suggestions from others in a similar situation.

 - Treating urinary symptoms.
 Bladder training and use of specialty devices to prevent leakage may improve quality of life.
 Medications may also reduce urinary symptoms.

 - Protecting the skin.
 People with allodynia, a hypersensitivity to touch, may find that natural-fiber clothing, such as cotton, causes less irritation.